 Babies' Day Out

 Babies' Day Out offers a comfortable, fun and inviting atmosphere for parents and their babies up to 12 months of age.
-At Babies' Day Out parents have the opportunity to meet guest speakers, Health Unit staff and early childhood educators.
+At Babies' Day Out, child caregivers have the opportunity to meet guest speakers, Health Unit staff and early childhood educators.
 We have informal discussions on helpful topics such as infant care, parenting and growth and development that are relevant in the first year with baby.
-Also, we plan circle time, songs and stories to stimulate baby and parents can meet other families and socialize.
+Also, we plan circle time, songs and stories to stimulate baby and child caregiver can meet other families and socialize.
 So come on and join us!

 Visit Babies' Day Out for more information and to view the current calendar.